 - A Series of Unfortunate Events.
 Most of the, well, events aren't strictly impossible, other than the occasional fabricated species of snake; but things get... rather odd, and more than a little sadistic, as you get further into the series.
 A lake filled with ravenous leeches?
 What are they subsisting off of?
 Probably the most surreal bit is when they're hunted by a sea monster shaped like a question mark.
 The narrator/author breaks the fourth wall constantly and is supposedly a journalist of some sort within the universe; he seems to be nearly as unlucky as the protagonists.
 The weirdness is mostly for comedy, but it gets increasingly serious towards the end.

 - Orlando: A Biography

 - The works of Thomas Pynchon tend to start out here.
-They veer towards Magical Realism as the protagonists uncover more and more weirdness.
+They veer towards Magic Realism as the protagonists uncover more and more weirdness.